Read Text from Images with C# OCR

 double characterOcrAccuracy = character.Confidence;

-// Very useful for spell checking
+// Get alternative symbol choices and their probabilities, useful for spell checking

 OcrResult.Choice[] characterChoices = character.Choices;